lbcoutinho/loopback-react-login/README.md

-# Full Stack LoopBack & React Application
+# LoopBack & React Application

-### Usage
+### LoopBack server Usage

 From the root folder, install the dependencies

 ```sh
 $ npm install
 ```

-To run the server
+Setup your datasource in "server/datasources.json" and run the server

 ```sh
 $ npm start